abhivanth/SimilarityGraphs/python_scripts/README.md

 There are 1000 positive reviews and 1000 negative reviews for each of the four product domains.
 The dataset is processed into two based on sentiment and based on stars.

-source : John Blitzer, Mark Dredze, Fernando Pereira.
+Source : John Blitzer, Mark Dredze, Fernando Pereira.
 Biographies, Bollywood, Boom-boxes and Blenders: Domain Adaptation for Sentiment Classification.
-Association of Computational Linguistics (ACL), 2007.
+Association of Computational Linguistics (ACL), 2007.[Blitzer 2007](https://www.cs.jhu.edu/~mdredze/publications/sentiment_acl07.pdf)